 If You Decide to Order This Mattress

 You can buy this mattress from either Amazon or directly from Purple.
 I decided to buy it from Amazon after doing significant research on the differences between the two different methods.
 See what I learned about the differences in the link below this section.

-Lastly, I am a stay at home mother and part-time writer/researcher.
+Lastly, I am a stay-at-home mother and part-time writer/researcher.
 I make my income by researching topics such as this and writing about what I find.
-If you believe this mattress is right for you and plan to order it, please do so from my Amazon link in this article (located just before the start of "Section 2: Off-Gassing").
+If you believe this mattress is right for you and plan to order it, please do so from my Amazon link in this article.

 I would never ask that any of my dedicated readers buy a mattress that wasn't right for them, so if you believe that to be the case, then do not order this mattress.
 If you are going to order it anyway, please do so from my link and it would be greatly appreciated.